Stay updated on what's happening in our local fly fishing world by logging on to our "Kiene's Fly Shop Group" page.

 Maps and up to the minute Stream Flows.

-Current Conditions: 134 CFS and blown out (scroll down for a link to up to the minute flow report)
+Current Conditions: 738 CFS and blown out.
+Chalk Bluff Rd is again closed between the campground and the cement plant.
+The campground is expected to flood shortly (scroll down for a link to up to the minute flow report).

 For detailed regulations click here: https://www.wildlife.ca.gov/Regulations